Serbia in the Eurovision Song Contest 2015: Semi-final

 Bojana Stamenov took part in technical rehearsals on 12 and 15 May, followed by dress rehearsals on 18 and 19 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

-The stage show featured Bojana in a silver dress with two female and two male backing vocalists dressed in long white coats and donning white masks.
+The Serbian performance featured Bojana Stamenov in a silver dress with two female and two male backing vocalists dressed in long white coats and donning white masks.
 The staging for the song, directed by Gorčin Stojanović, began with white elements and lighting and the backing vocalists walking in the background holding coloured flags.
 As the song progressed, the stage displayed flashing blue and pink lights while the backing vocalists took their coats and masks off and danced.
 In regards to the staging, composer Vladimir Graić commented: "In the beginning, she feels heartbroken, but at some point she decided to set herself free.
 Masks are falling down and she is shining again".
 The four backing vocalists that joined Bojana on stage were Saška Janković, Sanja Bogosavljević, Oliver Katić and Marko Nikolić.

 At the end of the show, Serbia was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Serbia placed ninth in the semi-final, receiving a total of 63 points.